-In 2001 the Georgian polyphony was recognized by UNESCO as a masterpiece of intellectual and intangible heritage of humanity.
+In 2001 the Georgian polyphony was recognized by UNESCO as a masterpiece of the intellectual and intangible heritage of humanity.
 Scholars believe Georgian folk song has been polyphonic for many centuries, perhaps even for a millennium or more.
 A typical Georgian song is sung by men, singing in at least three vocal ranges together.
-The song «Chakrulo» is a very good example for the Georgian polyphony.
+The song «Chakrulo» is a very good example of Georgian polyphony.

 Do you know our legendary Georgian Folk Nights?
 Read more.

-The oldest Georgian traditional method of iproducing wine, which has over 8,000 year of history, is part of the UNESCO list since 2013.
-The Qvevri winemaking method is one of country’s most valued cultural achievements and treasures.
-The tradition plays a vital role in everyday life and is passed down by families, neighbors and friends, all of whom participates in the social harvesting and wine-making activities.
+The oldest Georgian traditional method of producing wine, which has over 8,000 years of history, is part of the UNESCO list since 2013.
+The Qvevri winemaking method is one of the country’s most valued cultural achievements and treasures.
+The tradition plays a vital role in everyday life and is passed down by families, neighbors and friends, all of whom participate in the social harvesting and wine-making activities.